 - Minor fluid leaking, perhaps tinged with blood

 - Wound edges not healed together, with a slight gap between the margins.

-Though it's routine for an incision to ooze blood-tinted fluid, intermittent blood seepage for more than a day is not normal.
-The incision should not continuously drip or seep blood -- or other fluids -- at any point in the healing process.
+Though it's routine for an incision to ooze blood-tinted fluid, your dog bleeding after surgery intermittently for more than a day is not normal.
+The incision should not continuously drip or seep blood — or other fluids — at any point in the healing process., says Pet Place.
 If your dog is bleeding from his incision, he should see the vet.
 In addition to blood, swelling, unpleasant odor, or very red skin are also signs that a visit to the vet is in order.